adaltas/node-shell/README.md

   Transform an array of arguments into a parameter object.
 If null or the native `process` object, the first two arguments (the node binary and the script file) are skipped.
+* `run`(argv[array:process], args[obj]...)
+  Similar to parse but also call the function or the module defined by the "run" option; first arguments are the arguments to parse, other arguments are simply passed to the run function or module as first arguments.
 * `stringify(params[obj], options[obj])`
   Convert an object of parameters into an array of arguments.
 Possible options are "no_default".